 The network model [7] reflects the communication network of the design.
 It represents the allocation and selection of network stations and logical links between them.
-While the communication between components in the architecture model is captured end-to-end, this communication is refined down to point-to-point in the network model.
+While the communication between components in the architecture models is captured end-to-end, in the network model this communication is refined down to point-to-point.